- The Ministry

 Evangelos Venizelos, president of PASOK, Deputy Prime Minister and Minister of Foreign Affairs

-In September 1974, right after the restoration of democracy in Greece, Venizelos was admitted to the Law School of the Aristotle University of Thessaloniki, where he became involved in the student movement, as a member of the Central Council of Students Union of Aristotle University of Thessaloniki (1977) and the National Council of Students’ Unions (1975).
+In September 1974, immediately following the restoration of democracy in Greece, he was admitted to the Law School of the Aristotle University of Thessaloniki, where he became involved in the student movement, as a member of the Central Council of the Student Union of Aristotle University of Thessaloniki (1977) and the National Council of Student Unions (1975).

-In 1980 he was awarded Doctor of Law at the Law School of the Aristotle University of Thessaloniki, and in 1984 he was elected lecturer and then professor of Constitutional Law.
-At the same time he was exercising the office of lawyer to the State Council and the Supreme Court.
+He graduated from the University of Thessaloniki Law School in 1978 and continued with postgraduate studies at the University of Paris II.
+In 1980 he was proclaimed Doctor of Law at the Law School of the Aristotle University of Thessaloniki, where he was elected lecturer, in 1984, and, later, professor of Constitutional Law.
+Concurrently, he served as lawyer to the State Council and the Supreme Court.

-At the same time, he was admitted in the BD of the National Bank of Greece and the National Center of Public Administration and becomes a member of the Committee for Local Radio Stations (independent authority for the regulation of radio broadcast stations).
+Positions he has served in include member of the BoD of the National Bank of Greece, member of the BoD of the National Center for Public Administration, and member of the Committee for Local Radio Stations (independent authority for the regulation of radio broadcast stations).

 Since 1993 he has served in numerous ministerial positions:

-In March 18, 2012, he resigned from his government positions and was elected President of PASOK.
+On 18 March 2012 he was elected President of PASOK.